Rock the Kasbah (film)

 Rock the Kasbah is a 2015 American comedy film directed by Barry Levinson and written by Mitch Glazer.
 The film stars Bill Murray as a talent manager sent to Afghanistan for a USO tour, Kate Hudson as his partner in country, Bruce Willis as his armed protection and book client, and Leem Lubany as his musical discovery.
 Open Road Films released the film on October 23, 2015.

 Plot

 Richie Lanz, a has-been rock manager, takes his last remaining client on a USO tour of Afghanistan.
-When Richie finds himself in Kabul, abandoned, penniless and without his U.S. passport, he discovers a young Afghan girl named Salima with an extraordinary voice and manages to convince Producer of Afghan Star Daoud to put her through Afghanistan's version of American Idol.
+When Richie finds himself in Kabul, abandoned, penniless and without his U.S. passport, he discovers a young Afghan girl named Salima with an extraordinary voice and manages to convince the producer of Afghan Star, Daoud, to put her through Afghanistan's version of American Idol.

 The story is very freely adapted from the 2009 documentary Afghan Star, and was dedicated to one of the stars of that film, Setara Hussainzada.